andrew/ultimate-awesome/README.md

 - [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [awesome-indie-hacker-tools](https://github.com/iAmCorey/awesome-indie-hacker-tools) - 独立开发/出海开发相关技术栈及工具收录 / Find the best tools for indie hackers here.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
-- [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
 Join us to explore, contribute, and enhance your hacking toolkit!.
+- [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-style-guide](https://github.com/kciter/awesome-style-guide) - A list of awesome style guide.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
 - [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
+- [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - An up-to-date, community-driven list of awesome European tech alternatives!
+All focused on privacy, sustainability, and innovation.
+The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
 - [awesome-rime](https://github.com/ayaka14732/awesome-rime) - A curated list of Rime IME schemata and configs | Rime 輸入方案和配置列表.
 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.